cardano-foundation/cip30-data-signature-parser/README.md

 - get stored Cardano address
 - get ED 25519 public key and ED 25519 signature encoded in it
 - get COSE payload (COSE wrapped message directly signed by the algorithm)
-- library is compatible with Sundae Swap's governance system (ED 25519 public key and ED 25519 signature as well as COSE payload)
+- library is fully compatible with Sundae Swap's governance system, i.e. makes it easy to extract the following fields: (ED 25519 public key and ED 25519 signature as well as COSE payload)

 ## Terms Glossary